meteor/meteor/content/blaze.md

 });
 ```

-In the context of a template helper, `this` is scoped to the the *data context* of the template.
+In the context of a template helper, `this` is scoped to the current current *data context* at the point the helper was used.
+This can be hard to reason about, so it's often a good idea to instead pass the required data into the helper as an argument.

 Apart from simple interpolation, mustache tags can control flow of the template.
 For instance, in the `listsShow` template, we render a list of todos via: